wadallace/JSFrameworks2024/docs/InstallationGuideLinuxAndNVM.md

 #### 3. You will need to install Node.js with NVM

 We will be using the latest even numbered version of Node.js, and the default Node.js packages are typically a few major versions behind.
-A command like e.g. `sudo apt-get install -y nodejs` will not get you the latest LTS version (18.x as of June 2023).
-NVM will allow you to install the latest LTS version.
+A command like e.g. `sudo apt-get install -y nodejs` will not get you the latest LTS version.
+NVM will allow you to install the latest LTS version (20.x as of June 2024).

 # Node Version Manager (NVM)